romeric/florence/README.md

 In addition, the framework also provides Python interfaces to many low-level numerical subroutines written in C, C++ and Cython.

 # Platform support
-Florence supports Linux, macOS and Windows (under Cygwin) under
+Florence supports Linux, macOS and Windows (under Cygwin/MinGW) under
 - Python 2.7
 - Python >= 3.5
 - PyPy >= v5.7.0